toopay/toopay.github.io/about.md

 ### Author

 Self-proclaimed software engineer for this recent 8 years.
-I am a pretty much regular family person with nikotin , caffeine and alcohol issue.
+I am a pretty much regular family person with nikotin, caffeine and alcohol issue.

 I'am a co-founder of [BixBox](https://get.bixboxapp.com) and [Refactory](https://refactory.id)